hendricwidjaja/T2A2-WebServer-API-v2/README.md

 ---

-### Flask-Bcrypt & bcrypt
+### Flask-Bcrypt

-Flask-Bcrypt is utilised to manage various verification and authentication features in APIs.
-It utilises various dependencies which make it possible to seamlessly integrate password hashing and password checking (bcrypt).
+**Flask-Bcrypt** is an extension which is utilised to manage various verification and authentication features in APIs.
+It utilises various dependencies which make it possible to seamlessly integrate password hashing and password checking (**bcrypt**).
 This feature is a crucial aspect of maintaining the applications security and protection of user data.
 This helps prevent the sensitive password data of users of an application to be exposed.
 Examples of the usage of password hashing and checking can be seen under the below bcrypt dependency explanation.

 ```bash
 from flask_bcrypt import Bcrypt # Importing